artreimagined/TTS_Group/README.md

 5. Glee
-	Watch at your own risk
+	Watch at your own risk.